araichev/pyclub/README.rst

 ===========
 Theme: object-oriented programming

-1. Read about object-oriented programming (OOP) in Python. `Here is one good tutorial out of thousands <http://www.python-course.eu/python3_object_oriented_programming.php>`_.
-If you are keen, read the subsequent chapters in the tutorial up to and including "Metaclass Use Case".
+1. Read about object-oriented programming (OOP) in Python.
+Start with `this short tutorial <https://jeffknupp.com/blog/2014/06/18/improve-your-python-python-classes-and-object-oriented-programming/>`_.
+Then, as time permits, dig deeper by reading `this tutorial chapter <http://www.python-course.eu/python3_object_oriented_programming.php>`_ and the subsequent chapters up to and including "Metaclass Use Case".

-2. Rewrite you GTFS dictionary as a class with the following specifications.
+2. Rewrite your GTFS dictionary as a class with the following specifications...